Myriam Gendron: Career

 “Literature is a passion for me, and in folk music I’ve found a literary form that suits me well”, she explains, adding: “I love all kinds of music: alternative music, metal… I like when it rips, and folk is not incompatible with that.”
 She also works as a bookseller in Montreal.

+On may 10th 2024 her third album Mayday was released to critical acclaim as a corelease on American labels Thrill Jockey and Feeding Tube Records for physical and digital copies and on Canadian label Chivichivi for streaming.
+The album was longlisted for the 2025 Polaris Music Prize.